percona/k8sps-docs/docs/operator.md

 ### `unsafeFlags.proxy`

-Allows users to configure a cluster with disabled proxy (HAProxy and Router).
+Allows users to configure a cluster with disabled proxy (both HAProxy and Router).

 | Value type  | Example    |
 | ----------- | ---------- |